 Naturalization is the process of becoming a citizen of the United States when you were born in another country.
 When you become a U.S. citizen in California, it grants you a number of rights and privileges that you did not have before.
 At the same time, it also means new responsibilities that you have to live up to.

-According to the United States Citizenship and Immigration Services, there are quite a few steps involved in the process of applying for U.S. citizenship.
+According to the USCIS, there are quite a few steps involved in the process of applying for U.S. citizenship.
 What follows is a simplified explanation of the steps you must take.

 - Determine your eligibility